Hyacinth MacawAndorohynchus hyacinthinus

 Semi-open habitats such as swamps and flooded grasslands of Brazil, Bolivia, and Paraguay

-- Hyacinth macaws live in central and eastern South America.
-They are the largest species of macaw and the largest flying parrot.
+- Hyacinth Macaws are the largest species of macaw and the largest flying parrot.
 Their wingspan can reach 4 feet across.
-The largest parrot is the flightless kakapo.
+The kakapo, a flightless species of parrot, outweighs Hyacinth macaws, however.

 - This species’ name comes from their bright blue coloration.
 Males and females are identical in appearance.

 - Hyacinth macaws have very strong hooked beaks that they use to can crack open palm nuts, Brazil nuts, macadamias, and other nuts and seeds.